Texas Property Taxes Explained: DFW Newcomer Guide

 Frequently Asked Questions

 Q: Can I appeal my DFW property tax assessment?
-A: Yes, you have until May 31st annually to protest your assessment.
-In my 28 years of experience, protests succeed most often with comparable sales data and documentation of property issues affecting value.
+A: Absolutely.
+You’ve got until May 31st each year to protest your assessment.
+In my experience, protests succeed most often when you bring comparable sales data and documentation of any property issues that affect value.
+It’s well worth the effort.

 Q: Do I pay property taxes at closing when buying a DFW home?
 A: You’ll pay prorated taxes for your portion of ownership during that tax year.
-Sellers typically pay taxes through the closing date, and you pay from closing forward.
+The seller covers taxes through the closing date, and you pick up the tab from closing forward.
+Your title company handles all the math.

 Q: Are property taxes higher in Dallas than surrounding suburbs?
-A: Generally yes, due to Dallas County rates and city services.
-Suburbs in Collin and Denton counties often offer lower combined rates, which I help clients compare during their home search.
+A: Generally, yes.
+Dallas County rates and city services push the combined rate higher.
+Suburbs in Collin and Denton counties often offer lower total rates, which is something I help my clients compare side-by-side during their home search.

 Q: How quickly must I apply for homestead exemption after moving to Texas?
-A: You must apply by April 30th of the year following your purchase to receive exemptions for that tax year.
-Missing this deadline costs you hundreds in unnecessary taxes.
+A: You need to apply by April 30th of the year following your purchase to receive exemptions for that tax year.
+Don’t sit on this one.
+Missing the deadline costs you real money, and there’s no reason to pay more than you have to.

 Q: Do property taxes increase every year in DFW?
-A: Not necessarily, but reassessment can increase your assessed value annually.
-Texas law caps increases at 10% per year for homesteaded properties, providing some protection against dramatic spikes.
+A: Not necessarily, but reassessment can bump your assessed value annually.
+Texas law caps increases at 10% per year for homesteaded properties, which gives you some protection against dramatic spikes.
+It’s one more reason to file that homestead exemption right away.

 About the Author